 Looking for a detox or rehab center near you in Hamden, Connecticut?
 Browse the listings below to find the best addiction treatment center for you.

-Hamden town in New Haven County, Connecticut, is a thriving city with a population of 60,923.1 Unfortunately, like most of the country, Connecticut is no stranger to the devastating effects of drugs and alcohol.
+Hamden in New Haven County, Connecticut, is a thriving city with a population of 60,923.1 Unfortunately, like most of the country, Connecticut is no stranger to the devastating effects of drugs and alcohol.
 From 2017 to 2019, the annual prevalence of past-year substance use disorder in the area was 8.4%, slightly higher than the national average of 7.4%.2

 Since 2015, the number of people enrolled in substance use treatment in Connecticut has increased by 15%, reaching 43,404 people in 2019.2